 The Magnolia Tree Grant, donated by the Magnolia Tree Foundation, provides up to $5,000 of financial assistance to those who wish to undergo IVF-PGT (in vitro fertilization with pre-implantation genetic testing for BRCA) or freeze eggs for medical fertility preservation.

 Eligible individuals must be a carrier of the BRCA1 or BRCA2 genetic mutation and reside in Illinois.

 Those interested in applying for a Magnolia Tree Foundation grant should send an email to email@example.com to request an application.
 Applications will be reviewed on an ongoing basis by the Chicago Coalition for Family Building's Medical Advisory Board and Executive Board.
 All grants are to be used only towards future cost/services and cannot be used retroactively.
 The number of grants will vary each year and are contingent upon fundraising donations.

-- Applicants for Financial Assistance or IVF Cycle Grants must reside in Illinois.
+- Applicants for Financial Assistance or IVF Cycle Grants must reside in Illinois, Indiana or Wisconsin

 - Applicants for JUF Path to Parenthood Grants must reside in Illinois in the counties of Cook, Lake, DuPage, Will, McHenry or Kane.